badster-git/instagram-twitter-rss-generator/README.md

 # Generate working Instagram rss-bridge links

 ## What it does
-Finds the id of the user and inserts it an rss-bridge url
+Finds the id of the user and inserts it to an rss-bridge url

 ## Usage